MMosley502/LEGUP/Implementing-the-Puzzle-Editor-Functionality-for-a-Puzzle.md

 ## Initializing an Empty Puzzle From Row and Column Input

 ## Initializing an Empty Puzzle From Text Input
+***Please note: for most puzzles, you will never need to and probably should not implement this functionality.*** This functionality was created as a result of needing a more intuitive way for users to create Short Truth Table puzzle files.
+Short Truth Table puzzles are special, as it is not intuitive for the user to create a puzzle file by entering row and column values.
+Most puzzles will only need to be initialized with a row and column input.
+Current implementation only allows puzzles to support either row and column input or text input.
+If you determine that your puzzle would work better with text input rather than row and column input, then continue on with this section.
+Otherwise, skip to the next section.

 TODO:
 -